apache/logging-log4j2/src/site/markdown/security.md

 The Log4j team will continue to actively update this page as more information becomes known.

 ### Credit
-This issue was discovered by Kai Mindermann of iC Consult.
+This issue was discovered by Kai Mindermann of iC Consult and separately by 4ra1n.

 ### References
 - [CVE-2021-45046](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-45046)